 THIS IS NOT A SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

-Modular Home Prices: How Much Do They Cost?
+A Guide To Modular Home Prices: How Much Do Modular Homes Cost?

 RSS

-Modular Home Prices: How Much Do They Cost?
+A Guide To Modular Home Prices: How Much Do Modular Homes Cost?

 This is for informational purposes - always check with your permitted authority or regulatory body first.

 Modular homes are any type of dwelling constructed from large sections instead of being built from the ground up.
-These sections are typically assembled in a large factory and may not even be made with housing as the primary intent.
+These sections are typically assembled in a large factory within one to two months and may not even be made with housing as the primary intent.
 Then, they are shipped to where they are needed and turned into a home.

-One popular example of this is a shipping container home.
-With this type of home, relatively low-cost shipping containers are transformed into a home.
-A single shipping container may have windows and doors cut into it to serve as a home entirely on its own.
-Or, multiple shipping containers can be welded together and then altered in the same way, creating a larger home.
+One popular example is how relatively low-cost shipping containers are transformed into homes by cutting windows and doors into them.
+Or, how multiple shipping containers can be welded together and altered in the same way to create a larger home.

 Sometimes, these adjustments are made at a later point in time.
 A shipping container home may start as a single shipping container, but then, as the owner is able to afford more, a second container is added for more room.
 Like adding an addition to a regular home, this is a way to increase the square footage of the house.